Camden Council area

 - Education (1,661 people or 6.8%)

-In combination these three fields accounted for 7,402 people in total or 30.3% of the .
+In combination these three fields accounted for 7,402 people in total or30.3% of All industries.

-In comparison, the Health Care and Social Assistance workforce within Camden Council area employed 1.4% in Engineering and Related Technologies; 8.0% in Management and Commerce; and 6.6% in Education.
+In comparison, the Health Care and Social Assistance workforce in Camden Council area employed 1.4% in Engineering and Related Technologies; 8.0% in Management and Commerce and 6.6% in Education.

 The major differences between the fields of qualifications of the workforce in Camden Council area and the Health Care and Social Assistance workforce were: